AmitXShukla/AmitXShukla/README.md

 and when you have issues, YouTube comments/chat don't help.
 To help you better, I need to see, detail error screenshots, console logs etc.<br/><br/>
 Please use GitHub repository issues tab, Please first visit open/closed issues in repository, chances are, questions you have, are already answered, and you will find resolutions in issues log.<br/><br/>
-If you don't please open a new issue and include as much details as you can.
+If you don't find any solution, please open a new issue and include as much details as you can.

 - 🔭 I’m currently working on ...
-working on Data Science Project<br/>
+working on a Data Science Project<br/>
 Healthcare Management app using Flutter<br/>

 - ⚡ Complete Projects: ...